Derussification: After the collapse of the Russian Empire

-For the first time, Derussification manifested itself in the newly independent states that emerged after the collapse of the Russian Empire in 1917, such as Poland, Finland, Georgia, Estonia, Latvia, and Lithuania.
-In this case, it often constituted discrimination against the Russian language as a reaction of the peoples conquered in the past to a period of intense (sometimes violent) Russification.
+Early derussification processes manifested themselves in the newly independent states that emerged after the collapse of the Russian Empire in 1917, such as Poland, Finland, Belarus, Ukraine, Georgia, and the Baltic states.

 Kars

-After the Treaty of Moscow (1921) finally transferred the Kars Oblast and a number of adjacent territories to Turkey, almost all Christians, who made up 47% of the population according to the 1897 census, left these territories.
-The share of Slavs in the region, which at that time was 10.6% of the population (including 7.7% of Russians proper), dropped to zero.
+After the Treaty of Moscow (1921) transferred the Kars Oblast and a number of adjacent territories to Turkey, almost all Christians, who made up 47% of the population according to the 1897 census, left these territories.
+The share of Slavs in the region, which at that time was 10.6% of the population (including 7.7% of Russians proper), dropped to a few thousand Spiritual Christians from Russia, most of whom returned to the Soviet Union in the mid-1920s and mid-1960s.
 The Greek, Armenian and Georgian communities ceased to exist.

 Harbin Russians

-In the period between 1945 and 1969, the derussification of Harbin ended, which at the peak of White emigration during the 1920s had an almost 300-thousand Russian-speaking population in Northeast China.
+In the period between 1945 and 1969, the derussification of Harbin ended, which at the peak of White emigration during the 1920s had an almost 300,000 Russian-speaking population in Northeast China.
 Most of the remaining Russian residents chose to migrate to the United States, Australia, or returned to the USSR.